-This baseline methodology shall be used in conjunction with the approved consolidated monitoring methodology for industrial fuel switching from coal or petroleum fuels to natural gas (ACMXXXX).
+This baseline methodology shall be used in conjunction with the approved consolidated monitoring methodology "Consolidated monitoring methodology for fuel switching from coal or petroleum fuels to natural gas" (ACM0009).

-3. Project boundary
+Project boundary

-The project boundary covers CO2 emissions associated with fuel combustion in each element process subject to the fuel switching.
+The project boundary covers $CO_2$ emissions associated with fuel combustion in each element process subject to the fuel switching.
 The project boundary is applicable to both baseline emissions and project emissions.